 Advanced microservice development with Java Spring

 In addition to these features, you can also add logging and monitoring tools to your microservice.
-These will allow you to keep track of the performance and health of the application, and make it easier to identify and fix any issues.
+These will allow you to keep track of the performance and health of the application; identifying and fixing problems will be easier this way.

 Debugging and troubleshooting with Java Spring